a woman packing a carry on suitcase with clothing while sitting on the floor

 Overview

 Rugged backpack that is large enough for a long weekend.
 Can be carried as a suitcase or worn on your back.
-Features include:
+Features include: Rain cover, Security anti-theft YKK zippers, Two internal mesh compartments to stay organized, Padded laptop sleeve.

 size

-NOMATIC 14L Pack
+NOMATIC 20L Pack

 Anti-Theft & RFID Storage